 Sep 19, 2024 | 4:17 PM

-NANAIMO — A number of local high students are dipping their toes into the world of skilled trades thanks to a partnership between schools, the province and Vancouver Island University (VIU).
+NANAIMO — A number of local high school students are dipping their toes into the world of skilled trades thanks to a partnership between schools, the province and Vancouver Island University (VIU).

 The Skilled Trades B.C. program at VIU allows Nanaimo high school students to try out a number of trades to see if they spark an interest, including electrical, automotive, carpentry, and welding courses.